jlabnotes/jlabnotes.github.io/_posts/2024-08-27-jql-search-jsm-queries.md

 `approvals = pendingBy("john smith")`
 `approvals = myPendingApproval()`

+**Monitoring and approvals explained**
+*The Approvals* field enables you to return tickets based on their approval status or approver.
+Example: Return all tickets pending approval from Marin.
+`approvals = pendingBy(marin)`

+*The Request last activity time* field enables you to return tickets based on the time of their creation.
+You can use this field with date values, ranges, and functions.
+Example: Return all tickets created between January 1 and January 31, 2024.
+`request-last-activity-time > "2024/01/01" and request-last-activity-time < "2024/01/31"`

+*The Request channel type* field enables you to return tickets based on the channel they were submitted through.
+Example: Return all tickets that weren’t submitted through the portal.
+`request-channel-type != portal`

+*approved()* function returns all tickets that have been approved.
+Example: Return all tickets that have not been approved.
+`approvals != approved()`

+*pending()* function returns all tickets waiting for approval from any user.
+Example: Return all tickets waiting for approval.
+`approvals = pending()`

+*The pendingBy()* function returns all tickets waiting for approval from a specific user.
+Example: Return all tickets waiting for approval from Haruki.
+`approvals = pendingBy(haruki)`

+*myPendingApproval()* function returns all tickets waiting for approval from the current user.
+Example: Return all tickets waiting for my approval.
+`approvals = myPendingApproval()`

 **Organisations**
 Organizations are used to group customers and determine which requests they can view in the JSM customer portal.

 `reporter in organizationMembers(organization-name)`
 `organizations = organization-name`
 `organizations in (organization1, organization2)`

+If your service projects use customer organizations, you can use JQL to find and report on data for specific organizations.
+The *organizationMembers()* function enables you to find tickets associated with a specific organization.
+The function requires one or multiple organization names as the parameter.
+Example: Return all tickets where the reporter is a member of the ACME customer organization.
+`Reporter IN organizationMembers(“ACME”)`

 **Service Level Agreements (SLAs)**
 SLAs represent a goal or commitment between service providers and customers.